Laing O’Rourke Anti-Slavery and Human Trafficking Statement

 Our reputation for acting safely and responsibly is critical to running a successful and growing business that generates value for all our stakeholders.
 Our 2025 mission to become the recognised leader for innovation and excellence in the construction industry requires that we maintain and continue to build our reputation.
 At Laing O’Rourke we undertake to do business the right way, not business at any price.

-This means that everyone directly employed by us is expected to follow the Code and we require anyone acting or working on our behalf, such as consultants, partners, affiliates, sub-contractors and suppliers, to follow and uphold the intent of the standards set out in the Code.
+This means that everyone directly employed by us is expected to follow the Global Code of Conduct and we require anyone acting or working on our behalf, such as consultants, partners, affiliates, sub-contractors and suppliers, to follow and uphold the intent of the standards set out in the Code.

 Our on-boarding process also includes a requirement for all new employees to read Laing O'Rourke's Modern Slavery Statement.

-If anyone feels that a breach of the Code may be taking place, they are encouraged to raise it.
-Raising a concern may be done via a line manager or supervisor, through appointed trained Compliance Officers or through our dedicated, confidential whistle-blowing hotline which is independently run with trained operators available 24/7.
+If anyone feels that a breach of the Code may be taking place, they are encouraged to raise it and we offer a dedicated, confidential whistle-blowing hotline which is independently run with trained operators available 24/7.

 The Code outlines our commitment to upholding the human rights of all those who work with us and sets out our compliance with international conventions regarding human rights and enforced or child labour.